theokwebb/my-writeups/LabRTFM&WTFI/README.md

 `dd` is used because `0AABBCCDDh` is a 32-bit/4 byte value and not a byte (`db`). `MASM` also doesn't like immediates or raw bytes that start with an alphabet character, so the values must be preceded by a zero.

 ## `SAHF`
-So, according to the Intel manual, the SAHF instruction “loads SF, ZF, AF, PF, and CF from AH into EFLAGS register.” and is represented by `9E` in opcode.
+So, according to the Intel manual (Page 1764), the SAHF instruction “loads SF, ZF, AF, PF, and CF from AH into EFLAGS register.” and is represented by `9E` in opcode.
 Therefore, we can simply write:
 ```asm
 db 09Eh
 ```